MicrosoftDocs/learn/learn-pr/student-evangelism/grow-cognitive-flexibility/includes/6-pivot-persist-challenging-situations.md

 - Pivoting on a plan when your team faces a setback on a group project

-- Knowing how to reset when your teams' motivation is declining
+- Knowing how to reset when your team's motivation is declining

 - Asking for clarifying feedback from an instructor, supervisor, or peer when the feedback isn't specific or clear